 NDC 78206-153-01 unit of use bottles of 30

 NDC 78206-153-02 unit of use bottles of 100.

 Store at room temperatures below 30°C (86°F).
 Protect from light and keep container tightly closed.

-Women should not handle crushed or broken Proscar tablets when they are pregnant or may potentially be pregnant because of the possibility of absorption of finasteride and the subsequent potential risk to a male fetus [see Warnings and Precautions (5.3), Use in Specific Populations (8.1) and Patient Counseling Information (17.2)].
+Females should not handle crushed or broken Proscar tablets when they are pregnant or may potentially be pregnant because of the possibility of absorption of finasteride and the subsequent potential risk to a male fetus [see Warnings and Precautions (5.3) and Use in Specific Populations (8.1)].

 Patient Counseling Information